rupeshtiwari/rupeshtiwari.github.io/_posts/2021-07-24-implement-cloud-infrastructure-monitoring.md

 > Are you preparing for the Microsoft exam **AZ-303**? ​This article will teach you t​he cloud **monitoring skills** needed for this exam.

+## Introduction

+**Implement and Monitor an Azure Infrastructure** is 50-55% in Az-303.
+Under **Implement cloud infrastructure monitoring** we have below topics to cover:

+- monitor security
+- monitor performance
+- monitor health and availability
+- monitor cost
+- configure advanced logging
+- configure logging for workloads Initiate automated responses by using Action Groups
+- configure and manage advanced alerts

 ## Configure logging for workloads
 We will use **Azure Platform Logs** to get the detail logs of the Azure resources.